henrikkorsgaard/folketingets-aabne-data/README.md

 ## Notes
 ### TODO
 - [x] Integrate Sag
+- [x] Design and implement the relationship between Afstemning and Sag
 - [ ] Design and implement the relationship between Sag and Afstemning
-- [ ] Design and implement the relationship between Sag and Stemme
 - [ ] Integrate Emneord with Sag
 - [ ] Integrate search_sag by Emneord
 - [ ] Set "" to NULL on strings in database ingestion